The Human Truth Foundation

 Health:

 The USA does relatively well in encouraging good health, compared to many other countries.
-The USA comes in the best 20 for its food aid and health contributions and WHO compliance36 (one of the best in The Americas).
-It does better than average in its average life expectancy10 (although the USA is unique for a modern country, in that this is now declining41), its adolescent birth rate26 (one of the lowest in The Americas) and in its fertility rate13.
-But, there's bad news too.
-The USA does worse than average in its suicide rate37, its immunizations take-up38, its smoking rate39 and in its alcohol consumption rate40 (amongst the highest in The Americas).
-The prevalence of overweight adults has increased by 14% between 1976 and 2016.
+The USA comes in the best 20 in its food aid and health contributions and WHO compliance34 (one of the lowest in The Americas) and in its fertility rate12.
+It does better than average when it comes to its average life expectancy10 (although the USA is unique for a modern country, in that this is now declining39) and in its adolescent birth rate24 (amongst the best in The Americas).
+But, things still need to improve in The USA.
+The USA does worse than average in its suicide rate35, its immunizations take-up36, its smoking rate37 and in its alcohol consumption rate38 (one of the highest in The Americas).
+The prevalence of overweight adults has increased by 14% over the last 40 years.
+Life expectancy in the USA improved by +3.8yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Poor Health Culture and Social Care in the USA led to improvements in life expectancy ceasing in 2010, and it is now alone in the rich world for having a declining rate.